Marie20767/mastermind-game/README.md

 # React Mastermind Game by Marie Impens

-View my Mastermind Game here: https://marie-mastermind.pages.dev/
+Strategic game where the goal is to guess a secret colour sequence.
+View my Mastermind Game here: https://marie-mastermind.pages.dev/ and have fun! :)

 ## Available Scripts